 The information you share with AWS as part of this process is kept confidential within AWS.
 It will not be shared with third parties without your permission.

 AWS will review the submitted report, and assign it a tracking number.
 We will then respond to you, acknowledging receipt of the report, and outline the next steps in the process.

-Once the report has been reviewed, AWS will work to validate the reported vulnerability and reproduce it.
+Once the report has been submitted, AWS will work to validate the reported vulnerability.
 If additional information is required in order to validate or reproduce the issue, AWS will work with you to obtain it.
 When the initial investigation is complete, results will be delivered to you along with a plan for resolution and public disclosure.

 If applicable, AWS will coordinate public notification of a validated vulnerability with you.
-AWS security bulletins are posted on the AWS Security Bulletins page.
-Individuals, companies, and security teams typically post their advisories on their own web sites and in other forums.
 When possible, we would prefer that our respective public disclosures be posted simultaneously.

 In order to protect our customers, AWS requests that you not post or share any information about a potential vulnerability in any public setting until we have researched, responded to, and addressed the reported vulnerability and informed customers if needed.
 Also, we respectfully ask that you do not post or share any data belonging to our customers.
 Addressing a valid reported vulnerability will take time.
 This will vary based on the severity of the vulnerability and the affected systems.